stapelberg/hugo/content/posts/2021-08-28-silent-hp-z440-workstation/index.markdown

 I ordered two [Noctua NF-A9x14 PWM](https://noctua.at/en/nf-a9x14-pwm) fans (for about 25 CHF each) to replace the stock front and rear fans.

-Unfortunately, HP uses a custom 4-pin fan connector on its Z440 mainboard!
+Unfortunately, while HP uses a standard 4-pin PWM fan connector (electronically), the connector on the Z440 mainboard uses a non-standard guard rail configuration (mechanically)!

 Luckily, modifying the connector of the Noctua Low-Noise Adapter cable to fit on the custom 4-pin connector is as simple as using a knife to remove the connector’s guard rails:

 {{< img src="2021-08-24-fan-connector-mod.jpg" alt="fan connector mod" >}}

+After connecting the Noctua fan, the boot warning was gone.

 ## CPU fan